-If the crate was previously used by another dog, this could create discomfort for your pet, as they will feel that space isn’t their own.
+If another dog previously used the crate, it could create discomfort for your pet.
+They may feel that space isn’t their own.
 Make sure the crate has been properly cleaned prior to introducing your dog to it.
 Never close the door or trap them in the first time, either.

-There may also be a dog’s history to consider, as well.
-If you adopted your dog, they might have had bad experiences in the past.
+You may also need to consider a dog’s history, as well.
+If you adopted your dog, they might’ve had bad experiences in the past.
 Try to be patient, and make sure to never force them into the crate when they don’t want to go.

 What Are Your Dog Crate Alternatives?

 - Dog Gates: Fencing your dog into a certain area of the house might be the best bet for securing your pup.
-While not the most ideal situation, it does relegate them to a safely prepared room where they can be comfortable, but not feel as constricted.
-There are numerous options for dog gates, both freestanding and mounted, to ensure you get the best one for your dog’s needs.
+While not the most ideal situation, it does relegate them to a safely prepared room where they can be comfortable, but not feel as confined.
+There are numerous options for dog gates, both freestanding and mounted.
+Make sure you get the best one for your home and your dog’s needs.

-- Playpen: If you have the indoor space for it, an actual playpen is another option.
+- Playpen: If you have the indoor space for it, a playpen is another option.
 This will wall your dog in, but give them enough headroom to move and stretch freely.
 Be mindful of the height, however.
-If your dog can clear certain heights, you might find that the only thing you’ve given them is an obstacle.
+If your dog can clear certain heights, you might find that the only thing you’ve given them is a minor obstacle.